joaomarcosrs/joaomarcosrs/README.md

 👋 Hey there!

 #### About Me!
 🔭 Currently, I have been steadily advancing in my Python studies, particularly with its web frameworks such as Django and Flask.
-While I've made significant progress in data engineering, I still consider myself a novice in this field.
-My background in economics has provided me with extensive expertise in data analysis and economic research.
+While I've made significant progress in software development and data science.
+My background in economics has provided me with extensive expertise in data analysis and mathematics.

-My objective is to streamline data collection for analysis, which is why I'm currently focused on bridging the gap between data and scientists/analysts.
-In addition, I possess knowledge of both relational and non-relational databases.
-I've also had success in developing small-scale machine learning models, drawing heavily from the mathematical and econometric principles I learned during my bachelor's studies in economics.

 <br>